jonasmehl1/structural_phylogenetics/README.md

 	* **3Di**: iqtree2 -s {3di.alignment} {same as AF} –mset 3DI -mdef resources/subst_matrixes/3DI.nexus
 	* **Part**: Create partition file with best model from **ML** and **AF**.
 Then iqtree2 -s {combined_alignment} -p {input.part} -B 1000 -T {threads}

+# Customization

+In principle the entire pipeline is easily customizable by changing the input/output files in the snakemake rules, e.g. if we dont want to trim the alignments.